 If you notice any of the following signs with your loved one, it may be the time to consider home care:

-- Lack of Nourishment.
-Your loved one may have lost the ability to regularly prepare food at mealtimes due to lack of energy or other physical conditions.
-Getting to the grocery store weekly to purchase fresh, healthy foods can be a challenge, meaning the refrigerator and cupboards may not be stocked or there may be many items that have passed their expiration date.
-Not eating properly can lead to lack of nourishment as well as dehydration, which can then lead to cognitive deficits, depression, and other health concerns.
-A home care agency will provide your loved one with help grocery shopping and preparing meals as well as providing a companion to sit down with at mealtimes, which may make eating more enjoyable.
+- Nutrition deficits.
+Your older loved one may be unable to prepare food because of reduced energy levels or other concerns.
+Going to the grocery store each week to buy fresh, healthy foods may also be difficult, so the refrigerator and pantry may not be stocked or there might be a number of items that are beyond their expiration date.
+This can result in a lack of nourishment as well as dehydration, which can then lead to cognitive deficits, depression, and other health problems.
+A professional in-home care agency can assist seniors with grocery shopping as well as meal preparation, along with a companion to share mealtimes with, making eating more pleasant.